OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

                     Set-AzureSubnet  –SubnetNames $SubnetName[$i] | `
                     Set-AzureStaticVNetIP -IPAddress $VMIP[$i] | `
                     New-AzureVM –ServiceName $ServiceName[$i] -VNetName $VNetName -Location $DeploymentLocation
-                # Set up all hello EndPoints we'll need once we're up and running
+                # Set up all the EndPoints we'll need once we're up and running
-                # Note: All traffic goes through hello firewall, so we'll need tooset up all ports here.
+                # Note: All traffic goes through the firewall, so we'll need to set up all ports here.
-                #       Also, hello firewall will be redirecting traffic tooa new IP and Port in a forwarding
+                #       Also, the firewall will be redirecting traffic to a new IP and Port in a forwarding
-                #       rule, so all of these endpoint have hello same public and local port and hello firewall
+                #       rule, so all of these endpoint have the same public and local port and the firewall
-                #       will do hello mapping, NATing, and/or redirection as declared in hello firewall rules.
+                #       will do the mapping, NATing, and/or redirection as declared in the firewall rules.
                 Add-AzureEndpoint -Name "MgmtPort1" -Protocol tcp -PublicPort 801  -LocalPort 801  -VM (Get-AzureVM -ServiceName $ServiceName[$i] -Name $VMName[$i]) | Update-AzureVM
                 Add-AzureEndpoint -Name "MgmtPort2" -Protocol tcp -PublicPort 807  -LocalPort 807  -VM (Get-AzureVM -ServiceName $ServiceName[$i] -Name $VMName[$i]) | Update-AzureVM
                 Add-AzureEndpoint -Name "HTTP"      -Protocol tcp -PublicPort 80   -LocalPort 80   -VM (Get-AzureVM -ServiceName $ServiceName[$i] -Name $VMName[$i]) | Update-AzureVM